Sunwood-ai-labs/ClipMaster/docs/README.en.md

 ## 📦 Installation Instructions

 Run `pip install clip-master-toolkit`.
-For updates, use `pip install --upgrade clip-master-toolkit`.
+For upgrades, use `pip install --upgrade clip-master-toolkit`.

-## 🆕 What's New (Version 0.2.3)
+## 🆕 What's New (Version 0.2.4)

 - 🚀 The project name has changed from `clip_master` to `clip-master-toolkit`.
-The CLI command has also changed from `clip-master` to `clip-master-toolkit`.
+The CLI command has also changed from `clip_master` to `clip-master-toolkit`.
 You need to update existing scripts and automation tasks.
+- 🚀 The package version has been updated from `0.2.3` to `0.2.4`.
+The YAML front matter at the beginning of the README.md file has been removed and formatted.
+Extra blank lines in the README.md have been removed to improve readability.
+The `re` module has been added to enhance README.md processing.
+- 🚀 The PyPI package name has been changed from `clip_master` to `clip-master-toolkit`.
+- 🚀 Image paths in the README.md file have been corrected.
-- 🚀 Improved `setup.py` with explicit dependency definitions (commit: c65813b).
-Added fallback handling for when `requirements.txt` is missing.
-This automatically installs `PyQt6`, `pyperclip`, `litellm`, `qt-material`, and `loguru` as dependencies.
+- 🚀 Improvements to `setup.py` clarify dependency management and add fallback handling if `requirements.txt` is missing.  `PyQt6`, `pyperclip`, `litellm`, `qt-material`, and `loguru` are automatically installed.
-- 🚀 Adjusted README.md formatting and fixed dependencies (commits: 03894c1, ec3a80b, d8fbc09).
-- 🚀 Updated the project name and version number (commit: c65813b).

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
+## 🤝 Contributions

 Contributions of all kinds are welcome, including pull requests, issues, and feature suggestions.
 Please open an issue to discuss before making large changes.